-To ban email domains from being able to be registered on your site, 1) enter each of the domains you wish to ban on its own line in the banned email domains field, and 2) click Save Changes.
+To ban email domains from being able to be registered on your site, enter each of the domains you wish to ban on its own line in the banned email domains field and click Save Changes.

 Require users to opt-in to terms of service at registration

-You can create a Terms of Service page at any time by following the instructions provided in the Creating a Custom Terms of Service Page chapter in this guide.
+You can create a Terms of Service page at any time by following the instructions provided in the Add a Page chapter in this guide.
 Once you’ve created and published the page you’d like to serve as your Terms of Service at your network root, that page will appear as one of the in the dropdown menu choices for this setting.

 These field contains the text of welcome emails sent to newly registered users under very specific conditions.

 The Welcome Email message is only sent when all of the following are true: 1) your network permits self-registration, 2) a new user successfully self-registers and 3) as part of their registration, the new user elects to create a book at the time of registration and 4) that user successfully activates their newly created book by responding to the confirmation email.